Techtonica/curriculum/git-version-control/git-version-control.md

 Play through [githug](https://github.com/Gazler/githug), a command-line game for learning git.
 After installing it, type `githug` in your command-line prompt to play.
 When you think you've solved a level, type `githug` again to check your work.
 You'll get feedback and hints.
 Please complete at least up to `#32: checkout` and return to the game throughout the program to practice things like `merge` and `rebase`.

 ### Check for Understanding
+Form small groups and discuss:
+- Why do we use Git, and why is it important?
+- How can you initialize a git repository?
+- What does the command `git status` do?
+- How will you add a file to Git's tracking system and commit changes made to that file?
+- How can you check the difference between versions of a file?

 Using only the command line:
 - Create a new directory and initialize a git repo
 - Create a few files in the directory, and add some dummy text